• Skip to primary navigation

 Technically, the recipe calls for measuring the shredded parmesan cheese, Greek yogurt, sour cream and mayonnaise, but this recipe is very forgiving.
 I've made it many times simply by eye-balling the quantities.

-You can also add extra parmesan cheese to boost the cheesiness of this dip.
+Pro Tip: Add extra parmesan cheese to boost the cheesiness of this dip.

-Why You'll Love this Recipe
+Why You'll Love This Recipe

-I’ve been making and serving Simple Artichoke Dip for more than 20 years and every time I make it, someone will ask for this recipe.
+I’ve been making and serving Hot Artichoke Dip for more than 20 years and every time I make it, someone will ask for this recipe.
 It’s a crowd-pleaser and is so simple to make.

 A bowl of creamy ingredients for artichoke dip, with a cutting board of chopped artichoke hearts to the side.